themartiancompany/redacted-assessment/development-diary.md

 Now that I have the development tool needed to comfortably complete the assessment, I can concretely start working on it.

+### 13:30-

+Complete implementation for an `AppConfig` application configuration class.
+Complete implementation for a `Db` items database class.
+Start implementing a `ZoneManager` class.